 * The script file formats we accept are: PDF (preferred) Celtx, Final Draft, MovieMagic, RTF, DOC & TXT.

 * The winners consent to Shore Scripts using their name, script title, and any other relevant information for promotional purposes on their website.
 This will be used to inform other contestants and the media of the results.
 We will also be unrestricted in how and where we promote the finished film.

 * The decision of Shore Scripts is final.
 By applying to this fund each participant agrees to hold Shore Scripts, our judges and sponsors immune from any competition disputes, claims, liabilities and expenses.

-* If the writer wishes to direct his or her own script, then it will be seriously considered.
-A previous portfolio of work will help with making this decision.
+* If the writer wishes to direct his or her own script, then it will be given serious consideration.
+A previous portfolio of work will help in making this decision.

 * Shore Scripts will be one of the production companies on the project.